lexeii/polyphone-doc-rst/docs/en/manual/soundfont-editor/tree.rst

 Then, the result of a drag & drop depends on the kind of elements that are dragged and the kind of element that is targeted.

 Sample → instrument
-  Association of the sample to the instrument, creation of an instrument division.
+  |br| Association of the sample to the instrument, creation of an instrument division.

 Sample → header :guilabel:`Instruments`
-  Creation of an instrument that contains all samples dragged or creation of one instrument per sample dragged.
+  |br| Creation of an instrument that contains all samples dragged or creation of one instrument per sample dragged.

 Instrument → preset
-  Association of the instrument to the preset, creation of a preset division.
+  |br| Association of the instrument to the preset, creation of a preset division.

 Instrument → instrument
-  Copy of all divisions of the source instrument into the destination instrument (it can be the same instrument).
+  |br| Copy of all divisions of the source instrument into the destination instrument (it can be the same instrument).

-Instrument division → instrument or instrument division Copy of the division of the source instrument into the destination instrument (it can be the same instrument).
+Instrument division → instrument or instrument division
+  |br| Copy of the division of the source instrument into the destination instrument (it can be the same instrument).

 Instrument → header :guilabel:`Presets`
-  Creation of a preset that contains all instruments dragged or creation of one preset per instrument dragged.
+  |br| Creation of a preset that contains all instruments dragged or creation of one preset per instrument dragged.

 Preset → preset
-  Copy of all divisions of the source preset into the destination preset (it can be the same preset).
+  |br| Copy of all divisions of the source preset into the destination preset (it can be the same preset).

 Preset division → preset or preset division
-  Copy of the division of the source preset into the destination preset (it can be the same preset).
+  |br| Copy of the division of the source preset into the destination preset (it can be the same preset).

 .. index:: tree; copy / paste